jasonbayton/rhino_laravel/DEPLOYMENT.md

 # Auto Deployment Script

+**When deploying to a server, please update the URL in the YAML .gitlab-ci.yml file to point to the correct server**

 This script contains a GitHub workflow which will trigger an endpoint to deploy any changes to the application.

 This script will need to have the URL updated, so it hits the endpoint on the correct server.
 If a GET request is made